Frequently Asked Questions

 Project Overview and Goals

-Goal: To create a reusable NestJS module that encapsulates the logic for sending MMS messages via MessageBird, exposed through a simple REST API endpoint.
+Goal: Create a reusable NestJS module that encapsulates MMS sending logic via MessageBird, exposed through a simple REST API endpoint.

-Problem Solved: Provides a structured, maintainable, and testable way to integrate MMS sending capabilities into any NestJS application, handling configuration, API interaction, and basic error management.
+Problem Solved: This structured, maintainable, and testable approach integrates MMS sending capabilities into any NestJS application, handling configuration, API interaction, and error management.

 System Architecture: